emissary-ingress/emissary/about/edge-policy-console.md

 On this page you can add a new plugin or manage existing plugins.

-See [Filter Type: Plugin](/reference/filter-reference/#filter-type-plugin) for detailed information.
+See [Plugins](/reference/services/services/) for detailed information.

 ### Resolvers